environmental-bioinformatics-master/gene-expression_HW4_2023/README.md

 >Answer:

 First, you need to load your data in a format that DESeq2 can recognize - like many DE programs, it likes matrix format.
-This should load your count data in an appropriate format for downstream work:
+This basic command should load your count data in an appropriate format for downstream work:

 ```
-counts = as.matrix(read.csv("COUNT_TABLE_FILE", sep="\t", row.names="Contig"))
+counts = as.matrix(read.csv("COUNT_TABLE_FILE", sep="\t", row.names="CONTIG_COL_NAME"))
 ```

 Check your matrix with dim(counts) and head(counts), to make sure it loaded properly.
 What is the result of your dim(counts) command?